tracy-l-a/tracy-l-a/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-I'm Tracy, welcome to my GitHub page!
+I'm Tracy (she/her), welcome to my GitHub page!
 I'm currently studying **Computer Science and Microbiology and Immunology** at the **University of British Columbia!** I love seeing how  technology can intertwine in biological systems, as they both rely on machinery and play an intrinsic role in our lives.
-Pronouns: she/her

 📖 I’m currently learning: